 Any child with special needs is required to have an Individual Education Plan (IEP)—a legally-mandated document that outlines the student’s individual educational goals and the accommodations required for their special needs.
 While a specific BIP is usually not explicitly required by law, it’s a great document to include as part of the IEP since it can offer specific guidance for how to support the student and minimize the impact of common behavioral issues.

 When you work with the staff at your child’s school to create or update their IEP, you should include information about your BIP.
 And, if you want your child to receive ABA services at school, you must put it in the IEP.

 If there’s a chance your child may have behavioral problems, or they already face this challenge, it’s essential for their IEP to have a positive behavioral intervention plan that details the steps the staff will take when problems arise.
 Having a planned intervention avoids emergency interventions that often escalate the problem.

 You may need to request school behavior intervention when:

-Your child may unexpectedly develop behavioral problems at school that fail to improve despite the school’s efforts.
-When that happens, you or the school staff may request a behavioral intervention to define the problem and find the best solution.
+Even children with ASD who aren’t actively engaged in an ABA therapy program may need behavior intervention at school.
+If your child unexpectedly develops behavioral problems at school that fail to improve when the school responds in its standard way, it may be necessary to request a behavioral intervention to define the problem and find the best solution.

-Many school systems have their own psychologists they use to perform a behavioral assessment and intervention.
+The first step in requesting a school behavior intervention is to talk with the school staff and learn the steps you must follow in your area.
+Many school systems have their own psychologists who perform behavioral assessments and interventions.
 If that’s the case, you’ll need to negotiate to use your therapist for a functional assessment or get permission for them to work with your child in the school.